List of Thunderbirds vehicles: In adaptations

 Thunderbird 1 appears in the 2004 film Thunderbirds, where it has an updated look similar to the original: silver-grey, with blue and yellow detailing and red nose cone.

-In the remake series Thunderbirds Are Go, Thunderbird 1 retains the role it has in the original.
+In the remake series Thunderbirds Are Go, Thunderbird 1 features a design similar to the original but with subtle changes and retains the role it has in the original series.
 However, like all of the Thunderbirds, it can be piloted remotely through Scott's wrist console.
 It also possesses an electromagnetic cable that can be fired from the open cargo bay, allowing it to lift or tow objects.
 The electromagnet at the end of the cable can be swapped for a clip.
 It also carries a Skypod, a short-range flying capsule that allows Scott to get in close to a target where Thunderbird 1s size would be a disadvantage, as well as several remote-operated drones that can be deployed to search multiple areas or places that cannot be reached by conventional means.